MATTMCCA/Heliotrope/log/README.md

 # Log 009

 I just got a new toy in the mail, see photo 29.
 The YiHUA 853A by itself did not get hot enough to melt my low temp paste (< 200C).
 So I'm bummed, it still dose a great job a heating the board, I just wish it got hotter.

+# Log 010

+I just sat down, pasted my boards, populated all the parts, and realized I forgot to order the USB Connector..... there goes my weekend, now I get to wait on more parts...